 Although stretching before exercise enhances mental preparedness, there is no conclusive evidence that stretching decreases risk of injury.
-General warming-up (for example, with low-intensity simulation of the exercise to be done, jogging on the spot, calisthenics, or other light activities that increase core temperature) appears to be more effective than stretching for facilitating safe exercise.
+General warming-up (for example, with low-intensity simulation of the exercise to be done, jogging on the spot, calisthenics, or other light activities that increase core temperature) appears to be more effective than stretching for facilitating safe exercise and feeling loose and limber.
 Stretching after exercise is preferred because tissues stretch more effectively when warmed.
 Stretching also can be done between exercises, but stretching between exercises can decrease strength during exercise, thus resulting in the need to decrease the weight or number of repetitions during strength training.

 Balance training aims to challenge the center of gravity by exercising in unstable environments, such as standing on one leg or using balance boards.
 Basic strength training improves balance because it increases muscle size and strength around the joints, improving balance indirectly because the joints are more stable.